Quintiliano de Mesquita

 Quintiliano H. de Mesquita (Quintiliano H. Guedes de Mesquita) (1918 – October 28, 2000), Brazilian physician and scientist, was born in João Pessoa, state of Paraíba.
 His parents were Odilon Martins de Mesquita, trader, and Nathália Guedes Pereira.

 Biography

 He obtained his degree of M.D. in 1939 at the Faculdade de Medicina do Recife, state of Pernambuco.
-In 1940 he moved to São Paulo where he made his specialization in cardiology at the Hospital Municipal de São Paulo under the direction of Dr. Dante Pazzanese, staying there as voluntary assistant giving annual lectures on arrythmias until 1949.
+In 1940 he moved to São Paulo where he made his specialization in cardiology at the Hospital Municipal de São Paulo under the direction of Dr. Dante Pazzanese, staying there as voluntary assistant giving annual lectures on arrhythmias until 1949.
 In 1945 he founded and directed the Cardiology Institute of Matarazzo Hospital till 1979.
 In 1943 he was one of the founders of the Brazilian Society of Cardiology.
 Dr. Mesquita was also appointed as honorary professor at the Faculdade de Medicina da Universidade Federal da Paraíba.

 Among Dr. Mesquita's several pioneer contributions to the medical science, the most important are: